HSG3M Gender Studies – Grade 11 (University/College)

 AVAILABILITY: Full-time – All Campuses, Private – All campuses, Blyth Academy Online

-THE ONTARIO CURRICULUM: Social Science and Humanities
+THE ONTARIO CURRICULUMSocial Science and Humanities

 UNIT ONE

-The Construction of Gender- In this unit, students will explore the notion of gender as a construction, as something that is taught and learned, and can, therefore, be changed, instead of something intrinsic and fixed that they are born with.
+In this unit, students will explore the notion of gender as a construction, as something that is taught and learned, and can, therefore, be changed, instead of something intrinsic and fixed that they are born with.
 The goal of the work in this unit is to familiarize themselves with important terms and concepts required to discuss gender and its personal, social, and political implications, as well as give students an opportunity to begin to examine how gender plays a role in their own life.

 UNIT TWO

-Power and Relationships- In this unit, students will learn what power means in social relationships and consider examining their own personal power.
+In this unit, students will learn what power means in social relationships and consider examining their own personal power.
 Students will learn about the connections between power, gender, and violence, and think about how gender-based violence can be prevented both at home and abroad.

 UNIT THREE

-Gender Rights and Challenges- In this unit, students should keep in mind this important observation by Nelson Mandela, “To deny people their human rights is to challenge their very humanity”.
+In this unit, students should keep in mind this important observation by Nelson Mandela, “To deny people their human rights is to challenge their very humanity”.
 Students will explore the laws and organizations that work to educate and protect human rights in Canada and around the world.
 Throughout these lessons, students will learn about issues that affect them now, either at home or at school, as well as important topics that they will encounter later in life through work, education, and relationships.

 UNIT FOUR

-Social Action and You- In this unit, students will challenge themselves to question ideas and practices as they learn about social justice initiatives around the world.
+In this unit, students will challenge themselves to question ideas and practices as they learn about social justice initiatives around the world.
 Students will also consider how they can have an impact on the way they consider gender in their daily lives.
 In addition to exploring the work of others, students will have the opportunity to focus their learning on a topic of personal interest using all the skills they have learned throughout the course.

-- Please consult our Frequently Asked Questions Page or the Exam section within your course for details on exam proctoring options.
+Please consult our Frequently Asked Questions Page or the Exam section within your course for more details on final exams and the exam fee.
+More information can also be found in our Student Handbook.